armanfm/zk_rollup/README.md

 ## Objective
 Demonstrate the creation of **real recursive proofs** using Halo2, aggregating multiple subproofs, **without relying on external SNARK libraries**.

+This project implements a functional ZK-Rollup server using Halo2, serving as a **clean educational example** of recursive proof architecture, focusing on **application layer logic** and the aggregation flow of subproofs into a single final rollup.

 ## Tools
 - Rust (nightly or recent stable)
 - Halo2 crates: `halo2_proofs`, `pasta_curves`